 On June 5, 2021 the G7 Finance Ministers announced an agreement in which the participating countries committed to new taxing rights that allow countries to reallocate some portion of profits of large multinational companies with global revenues exceeding EUR20 billion to markets where sales arise ("Pillar One"), as well as enact a global minimum tax rate of at least 15% for multinationals with global revenue exceeding EUR750 million ("Pillar Two").
-The meeting marked an early test of whether the US position on the OECD's Inclusive Framework ("OECD IF") "Taxation of the Digital Economy" project would provide momentum to finding a common base for agreement.
+The meeting marked an early test of whether the US position on the OECD's Inclusive Framework "Taxation of the Digital Economy" project would provide momentum to finding a common base for agreement.
+On December 8, 2021, the OECD released Pillar Two model rules for implementation of a 15% global minimum tax, after previously announcing in October 2021 that 137 member jurisdictions have politically committed to the potential changes to the international corporate tax system.
+On March 14, 2022, OECD released technical commentary.
+The European Commission is targeting Pillar Two to take effect from the beginning of 2024.